Diet can affect the symptoms of diverticulitis. Some foods can help prevent symptoms, while others may make a flare-up worse.

 Doctors may recommend that people follow a clear liquid diet during an acute flare-up of diverticulitis.
 Some research suggests that dietary changes — such as eating more fiber and probiotics while avoiding certain carbohydrates and red meat — could help some people with diverticulitis symptoms.

 This article discusses foods to eat, foods to avoid, and other factors to consider.

 Diverticulitis is a condition where small pouches in the intestine called diverticula become inflamed or infected.
 Symptoms of diverticulitis can include abdominal pain, nausea and vomiting, fever, constipation, and diarrhea.

 If a person has these pouches that are not inflamed or infected, they have diverticulosis and usually have no symptoms.
-According to current estimates, less than 5% of people with diverticulosis will develop diverticulitis.
+According to current estimates,

 The review concluded that there is not enough quality research to identify which diets are beneficial for an acute attack of diverticulitis.
 They did, however, suggest that following a high fiber diet after recovery from acute diverticulitis might reduce the risk of another episode.